Rose-njeru/Ad-s_Campaign/README.md

 ```
 ![image](https://user-images.githubusercontent.com/92436079/222319491-db9b9cfa-0c9d-481e-b62b-879b6555bb8f.png)

-+ Money spent on running a campaign ad for ages 34-39  is less compared to other age groups across the campaign levels, but the purchases made by people in that age are minimal comparing them to ages 30-34, although a slightly higher amount is spent on running the ads; therefore, it is cost-effective for the company to spend on running the ads for aged 30-34 since it will generate more purchases.
++ Money spent on running a campaign ad for ages 35-39  is less compared to other age groups and more for ages 45-49 across the campaign levels.
++ The purchases made by people in that age are minimal comparing them to ages 30-34, although a slightly higher amount is spent on running the ads.
++ It is cost-effective for the company to spend on running the ads for aged 30-34 since it will generate more purchases.

 **Gender**
 ``` sql